 Re-iterate the process until the quality standards are achieved.

-The internal mesh after snapping process is then depicted by the figure below:
+The internal mesh after snapping process is depicted by the figure below:

 The main steps are highlighted as follows: